MasterAI-Inc/libauto/README.md

 car.print("The detected color is", color)
 ```

-The lower-level class-based interface for the color classifier can be found in `auto.models.ColorClassifier`. **We would love someone to make it work better!** We will fix it ourselves someday where there is time, but if someone in the community is interested, have at it.
+The lower-level class-based interface for the color classifier can be found in `auto.models.ColorClassifier`.
+Contributions for making it work better are very welcome.

 ### Precise steering

-**Note:**: Only applicable to AutoAuto _cars_, not other devices.
+**Note:** Only applicable to AutoAuto _cars_, not other devices.

 ```python
 from car.motors import set_steering